-Kansas Senate majority leader led a drunken police chase, called an officer ‘donut boy,’ authorities say
+Kansas Senate majority leader was drunk in police chase, called an officer ‘Donut boy,’ authorities say

 “While Senator Suellentrop deserves due process and appropriate consequences for his irresponsible behavior, he also deserves to be held to the same level of accountability as the Kansans he has been elected to represent,” state Senate Minority Leader Dinah Sykes (D) said in a statement Thursday, KSNT reported.
 “I am disappointed that he has not come to this conclusion himself.”

 As one of the top Republicans in the state senate, Suellentrop represents western Wichita, the state’s largest city, and its nearby suburbs.
-He elected to serve as senate majority leader in January.
+He was elected to serve as senate majority leader in January.
 Before joining the state senate in 2017, Suellentrop spent eight years in the state House.
-The longtime legislator was a strict fiscal conservative and loyal political ally to former Kansas Gov. Sam Brownback (R).
+The longtime legislator was a strict fiscal conservative and loyal political ally to Kansas Gov. Sam Brownback (R).

-The traffic incident began after midnight on March 16, when a driver phoned 911 after a near miss with a white SUV traveling the wrong way down I-70.
+The traffic incident began after midnight on March 16, when a driver phoned 911 after a near miss with a white SUV traveling the wrong way down Interstate 70.

-“They about hit me, but I’m okay, I’m fine,” the caller told an emergency dispatcher, the Kansas City Star reported.
+“They about hit me, but I’m okay.
+I’m fine,” the caller told an emergency dispatcher, the Kansas City Star reported.

 At least two other drivers also called 911 to report nearly being hit by the SUV.
 “They were in the wrong lane and they met coming up the on-ramp and scared the crap out of me,” a second caller said, the Star reported.